singh-yashwant/singh-yashwant.github.io/content/posts/git-worktrees.md

 ---

 ## Introduction ##
-If you work on compilers you will always come across the need to have multiple compiler versions as a part of your development arsenal.
-One might be the latest one(in sync with upstream), one might be for a brand new feature you are working on and the other might be some compiler crash issue that you are exploring.
+If you work on a large scale project like compilers you will always come across the need to have multiple versions as a part of your development arsenal.
+One might be the latest one(in sync with upstream), one might be for a brand new feature you are working on and the other might be some crash issue that you are investigating.

 When I started out I thought about 2 ways of managing it: